Compare any two graphics cards:

 Intro

-Compare those specifications to the GeForce GTX 970M, which makes use of a 28 nm design. nVidia has clocked the core frequency at 924 MHz.
-The GDDR5 memory is set to run at a frequency of 1000 MHz on this particular model.
-It features 1280 SPUs as well as 80 TAUs and 48 ROPs.
+Compare those specifications to the GeForce GTX 970M, which uses a 28 nm design. nVidia has set the core frequency at 924 MHz.
+The GDDR5 memory runs at a speed of 1000 MHz on this model.
+It features 1280 SPUs as well as 80 TAUs and 48 Rasterization Operator Units.

 Display Graphs